We don't have details about when and how God created the world. Even if He told us, our human minds could not comprehend it.

 All celestial bodies were created from the Big Bang, starting as formless spinning gasses, too hot for light to penetrate.
 It took billions of years for them to merge, cool, solidify and achieve stable orbits.

-Eventually there were breaks in the thinning cloud cover so that the sun, moon and stars became visible from human vantage point.
+Eventually, there were breaks in the thinning cloud cover so that the sun, moon, and stars became visible from the human vantage point.

-Light existed since Day 1, but the sun had been obscured by dense cloud cover and unable to provide the photosynthesis needed for rapid growth of large plants trees and the visibility for bird migrations and human navigation and schedules.
+Light existed since Day 1, but the sun had been obscured by dense cloud cover and unable to provide the photosynthesis needed for the rapid growth of large plants trees and the visibility for bird migrations, human navigation, and schedules.

-Now the earth's surface is exposed to direct sunlight.
+Now we usually have clear skies, and the earth's surface is exposed to direct sunlight.

 With direct sunlight, vegetation proliferated, especially in water, and became an abundant food source for new categories of life – fish and birds – which God created about 500 million years ago.